hmtosi/kale/README.md

 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
 ```

+#### Notes to consider

+1. Component names can't be same as any other variable with same name being used in the user code.
+2. Component name can't have \_ and spaces, but instead have '-'
+3. Component names can't have capital letters and numbers after a '-'.
+4. Step names shouldn't have capital letters and no numbers after '-', eg. 'kid1' is fine, but not 'kid-1'.
+5. Step names with \_ are replaced to '-' for component names and appended with '-step' in the DSL script.
+6. Artifact variables are appended with '-artifact' in the DSL script.

 #### Labextension

 The JupyterLab Python package comes with its own yarn wrapper, called `jlpm`.

 Open a new terminal window to the `kale` directory and run the following:

 ```bash
 # activate the virtual environment
 conda activate my_project_env